Updated: Sep 21

 • Have any structural changes been made to the house?
 If so, were these modifications engineered and permitted?

 • Were any structural elements reinforced, and if so, was this reinforcement engineered and permitted?

-- Was the foundation structurally sound and/or foundation walls dry before refinishing the basement?
+• Was the foundation in good condition, and were the foundation walls dry before refinishing the basement?

-While I’ve seen plenty of perfectly rehabbed houses I have also seen flipped houses with some structural issues.
-I had a client calling me to evaluate significant sags in floor, crack on walls and doors not closing properly, after a site visit it was determined that the wall that was removed, right below that area, may have not been replaced with a properly sized beam.
-The suspicion was confirmed when the client removed the dry wall covering the bulk heard to find the beam was not sized correctly for the span between the supports, and also the beam was spliced in between supports.
+While I’ve seen many perfectly rehabbed houses, I’ve also come across flipped houses with structural issues.
+I once had a client contact me regarding significant sags in the floor, wall cracks, and doors that didn’t close properly.
+After a site visit, it became evident that the wall below the affected area might not have been replaced with a properly sized beam.
+This suspicion was confirmed when the client removed the drywall, revealing an incorrectly sized beam for the span between supports, along with a splice in the beam between supports.